 What Temperature Should my Grill be for a Hot Dog?

 Warm weather calls for cooking outside and having a great time with family and friends.
 When grilling hot dogs, the temperature should reach at least 165°F (74 °C).
-If the temperature drops below 140 °F (60 °C), bacteria could grow and contaminate the food (source: CDC).
+If the temperature drops below 140 °F (60 °C), harmful bacteria could grow and contaminate the food (source: CDC).

-When smoking hot dogs, it is best to maintain the temperature inside the smoker at 250 °F (121°C) to 300 °F (149 °C) (source: University of Florida IFAS).
+When smoking hot dogs, it is best to maintain the range of temperature inside the smoker at 250 °F (121°C) to 300 °F (149 °C) (source: University of Florida IFAS).

 Cooking your hot dogs at this temperature for long periods of time might burn them.
 To prevent this, you can smoke them in a smoker for a short time, or adjust the smoker to 165°F (74 °C) after a few minutes for grilling.